jakelazaroff/relate/README.md

 - **transform**: a transformation function executed on each entity added to the collection
 - **map**: an object mapping properties on the collection's entities to other collections

-**Important:** If a collection is created directly using the constructor, other collections and entities will not be able to access it.
+:bangbang: If a collection is created directly using the constructor, other collections and entities will not be able to access it.
 Use `Relate.collection.create` instead.

 #### .add(entity)

 Given an object `entity`, executes the collection's transformation function on it, mixes in the `Entity` methods and adds it to the collection.
 If an entity with the same ID already exists in the collection, throws an error.

-**Note:** Shouldn't need to be called manually, since `Collection.import` will iterate over the array of entities and add them.
+:speech_balloon: Shouldn't need to be called manually, since `Collection.import` will iterate over the array of entities and add them.

 ```javascript
 Relate.collection('artists').add({